-Application Deadlines: January 31, 2023
+Application Deadlines:

 Name of Applicant Organization: Registration Number(s): □ non-profit society under the Societies Act (1989) □ non-profit association incorporated under the Co-Operative Associations Act (1989) □ not-for-profit corporation under the Canada Not-for-profit Corporations Act (2009) □ charity incorporated under the Income Tax Act (Canada).
-If incorporated under an Act of the Nova Scotia Legislature provide the name of the Act (including year or section as applicable): Official Name of Museum: Civic Address of Museum: ☐ Seasonal (operates minimum of 3 months) ☐ Year-round Applicant Contact: Name, mailing address, telephone number and email address.
-Operating Grant Category (check only one): ☐ Tier I: participated in the provincial Museum Evaluation Program and has attained a score of 50/100 or higher, up to a maximum of \$25,000 per fiscal year; ☐ Tier II: did not participate in the provincial Museum Evaluation Program or has received a score below 50/100 with yearly operating expenditures averaging more than \$10,000 over the three (3) years immediately preceding application to the program, up to a maximum of \$15,000 per fiscal year; and ☐ Tier III: available to a community museum that does not participate in the provincial Museum Evaluation Program or has received a score below 50/100 with yearly operating expenditures averaging \$10,000 or less over the three (3) years immediately preceding application to the program, up to a maximum of \$5,000 per fiscal year.
+If incorporated under an Act of the Nova Scotia Legislature provide the name of the Act (including year or section as applicable): Official Name of Museum: Civic Address of Museum: □ Seasonal (operates minimum of 3 months)□ Year-round Applicant Contact: Name, mailing address, telephone number and email address.
+Operating Grant Category (check only one):

+Tier I: available to a community museum with annual core operating expenditures averaging \$25,000 per year or above over the three years immediately preceding application to the program, or an application for continuation of funding, up to a maximum of \$25,000 per fiscal year.

+Tier II: : available to a community museum with annual core operating expenditures averaging more than \$10,000 per year over the three (3) years immediately preceding application to the program, or an application for continuation of funding, up to a maximum of \$15,000 per fiscal year; and

+Tier III: a developmental award available to a community museum with annual core operating expenditures averaging \$10,000 or less over the three (3) years immediately preceding application to the program, or an application for continuation of funding, up to a maximum of \$5,000 per fiscal year.

-Amount of Grant Requested: Mandatory Submission Information: following documentation: Upon initial app lication to the program a an applicant must include the □ Itemized financial statements for the preceding three (3) years including all revenues, expenses, assets and liabilities.
-Clearly identify expenditures directly associated with museum operations from any other function of the organization.
-See: Guidelines for Presentation of Financial Information in program guidebook. n operations from any other ☐ List any indirect or in-kind assistan ce not identified I in the organization's fina ancial statement(s). ☐ Proof of property ownership (e.g. of date of application. deed) or a copy of the lease or license ag reement in effect as of the ☐ Affix a copy of organizations Article Directors. es of Incorporati on and a list of current n nembers of the Board of ☐ Projected Museum Revenues and Expenses.
-See G iuidebook.
-Applicants are encouraged to include operations, the intended use of municapplicable, or any particular challeng brief should be no more than 8 pages applicant will be contacted. icipal funds or p e that you wish riority expenditures, vis to bring to the attentio sitation or program data as n of the review team.
-The Declaration of Collection Ownership and Authorizat ion: I hereby certify that all statements, both written and verbal, made on behalf of the organization's Board of Directors in relation to and affixed to this application to the Halifax Regional Municipality, including ownership of the collections permanently housed at the location identified as the community museum operated by the organization, are true and accurate and it is understood that any misrepresentation of material facts may lead to the disqualification of this application or repayment of all or a portion of any funds issued pursuant to this grant application.
-Name (please print) Signature Date Name (please print) Signature Date In accordance with the Municipal Government Act , any personal information collected in this application will only be used and disclosed by municipal staff for internal purposes relating to the Community Museums Grant Program.
+Amount of Grant Requested: Mandatory Submission Information: Upon initial αρμ following documentation: plication to the program an applicant must include the ree (3) years including all revenues, expenses, assets y associated with museum operations from any other resentation of Financial Information in program ☐ List any indirect or in-kind assistance not identified d in the organization's financial statement(s). ☐ Proof of property ownership (e.g. deed) or a copy date of application. of the lease or license agreement in effect as of the ☐ Affix a copy of organizations Articles of Incorporat Directors. ion and a list of current members of the Board of ☐ Projected Museum Revenues and Expenses.
+See 0 Guidebook. applicable, or any particular challenge that you wish priority expenditures, visitation or program data as Declaration of Collection Ownership and Authorization: I hereby certify that all statements, both written and verbal, made on behalf of the organization's Board of Directors in relation to and affixed to this application to the Halifax Regional Municipality, including ownership of the collections permanently housed at the location identified as the community museum operated by the organization, are true and accurate and it is understood that any misrepresentation of material facts may lead to the disqualification of this application or repayment of all or a portion of any funds issued pursuant to this grant application.
+Name (please print) Signature Date In accordance with the Municipal Government Act , any personal information collected in this application will only be used and disclosed by municipal staff for internal purposes relating to the Community Museums Grant Program.
 If the application is to be disclosed to an external party the personal information (address, telephone or email) will be redacted.
 Inquiries re: the collection and use of information may be directed to the Access & Privacy Office at accessandprivacy@halifax.ca.
 Date Received: Staff Initial: